-I will look elsewhere for justice, among
+So I must look elsewhere for justice

-the ashes and dust of His creation.'”
+among the ashes and dust of His creation.’”

 At this the Greek leans back to consider.

-The Arab mulls this over, and reconsiders.
+The Arab mulls it over, and reconsiders.

 “Let’s say they settled out of court.

-Elah restored all that Job had lost,
+Elah, after all, restored all that Job had lost,

-The Greek indulges the thought
+The Greek indulges in the thought